What are Alcohol and Substance Use Disorders (ASUD)?

 ASUD Treatment

-and while TBI is of interest, there is no FDA-approved specific pharmacotherapy.
+There are multiple FDA-approved medications for AUD, OUD, and PTSD diagnosis; however, none of these combined disorders have FDA-approved pharmacotherapies, and while TBI is of interest, there is no FDA-approved specific pharmacotherapy.

 Why is the PASA Consortium needed and how will it help advance ASUD prevention and treatment?

 The goal of the PASA Consortium is to fund research for developing new medications that can be brought to therapeutic use to improve treatment outcomes for ASUD, especially in the presence of PTSD and traumatic brain injury (TBI).
 These medications will ideally address the comorbidity between ASUDs and PTSD because this comorbidity is common in a military population along with mild to moderate TBI.